 There are simple ways to show dominance; for example, if your dog is blocking your path, he is the one who should be made to get up and move; you’re not to walk around him.
 Dogs will learn to accommodate their Alpha.

-7 ways you can assert your dominance and become the Alpha:
+We have curated a list of 7 basic ways for you to assert your dominance and become the alpha, they are:

 1. Eye Contact